MrHaribo/mrharibo.github.io/communicationtutorial/index.md

 ![#connection-error](ConnectionError.PNG "Connection Error")

 This is because the *docker-machine* is not accessible via *localhost*.
-MicroNet provides a mechanism to set the Message Broker Address via environment arguments which allow to inject the address of *docker-machine*.
+MicroNet provides a mechanism to set environment variables for Native Launch Configurations which allow to inject the *docker-machine* ip as Message Broker Address.
 In the *Service Explorer* rightclick the service that could not connect and select the *Add Env Vars...* action.
 Add the following argument:

 - message_broker_address=*your_docker_machine_ip*